Meet 7 Baylor women who blazed new trails in the sciences

 Here’s a look at some Baylor Bears who have made lasting changes in the world of science — locally, nationally and internationally:

-If her name sounds familiar, you’re probably thinking of Earle Hall — one of two residence halls housing Baylor’s Science & Health LLC, named in her honor.
+If her name sounds familiar, you’re probably thinking of Earle Hall — one Baylor’s newest residence halls (and home to the Science & Health LLC), named in her honor.
 Born in 1880 in a log house in McLennan County, she came from a long line of physicians.
 While enrolled at Baylor, then-President Oscar H. Cooper praised her math skills as exceeding all other students; in fact, her 1902 M.S. degree thesis was included in the cornerstone of the newly erected Carroll Science Building — then one of the finest science buildings in the southwest.
 Earle opened her Waco office in 1915, treating both paying and non-paying patients until she retired in 1948.
 She built a private practice around women, assisted with medical examinations of female Baylor students, and was known as Waco’s weather watcher, following in her father’s footsteps of keeping records of Central Texas weather.

 Jeanes spent most of her career researching dextran, as she and her fellow researchers believed hospitals could use it to replace blood plasma, slowing bleeding and preventing countless deaths.
 She later developed a process for mass-producing xanthan gum, which keeps substances like oil and vinegar from separating and prevents ice crystals from forming.
 If you enjoy ice cream, salad dressing, toothpaste, or gluten-free baked goods — or have ever had to use medicine to slow bleeding — then you owe a word of thanks to this Baylor alumna.